What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 In the first few days and months of life:

-• Hemorrhage under the film that surrounds the outside of the bones of the skull (cephalohematoma).
+• Hemorrhage under the membrane that surrounds the outside of the skull bone (cephalohematoma).

-• Severe bleeding from the umbilical cord, which for a long time can not be stopped.
+• Severe bleeding from the umbilical cord, which cannot be stopped for a long time.

 • Subcutaneous or intradermal hematomas.